jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 Build logs, and output from the simulation, will be placed under /cluster/work/users/evaler/noresm/casename.
 Go there and check the logs just in case to see that there are no errors.

+### Submit the case

 The final step is to submit a job to run the model.
-See https://documentation.sigma2.no/jobs/submitting.html

 ```
 ./case.submit